ninoNinkovic/LiveStamps/README.md

     'strft' : *OPTIONAL* Python strftime() format to apply to a time value i.e. "%d-%m-%Y"

-Basic Static Example: A stamp with a constant output that doesnt auto update.
+**Basic Static Example: A stamp with a a constant output.**

     "mystamp": {
         "value": "An important value i use often while while programming", "stamp": "{0}",
     },

     Output: An important value i use often while while programming

-Formatted Time LiveStamp Example: A stamp which would auto update the current date every day.
+**Formatted Time LiveStamp Example: A "live" stamp to insert current date every day**

 Note the "auto" value, Which tells LiveStamps to grab the current time.
 A constant Python time value could be entered here as well, allowing static time inputs...though I can't see a good reason for that lol.